The Right Age to Freeze Your Eggs: What Science and Doctors Say

 3 FAQs About Egg Freezing

-- What is the best age to freeze my eggs?
+1. What is the best age to freeze my eggs?

 The optimal age range is generally late 20s to early 30s (about 25–35 years), when egg quality and quantity are highest.
-Freezing within this window typically offers the best chances of success later on. - Is egg freezing a guarantee of pregnancy?
+Freezing within this window typically offers the best chances for future pregnancy.

 No. Egg freezing improves your chances of future pregnancy compared to waiting, but it does not guarantee a pregnancy.
-Outcomes depend on egg quality, the number of eggs retrieved, and many individual factors. - Can I freeze my eggs if I’m older than 35?
+Outcomes depend on egg quality, the number of eggs retrieved, and many individual factors.

 Yes, women older than 35 can still freeze eggs, but egg quality declines with age, meaning you may need to retrieve more eggs to optimize your chances.
 Your fertility doctor can assess your ovarian reserve and advise on personalized timing.